jflude/lancaster/README.md

 =========================================================

-The software consists of a C library, libcachester, provided in both static and dynamic forms, together with seven utility programs for use in production and development environments.
+The software consists of a C library, libcachester, provided in both static and dynamic forms, together with nine utility programs for use in production and development environments.

-Any questions, bug reports, suggested improvements etc. - please contact Justin Flude <jflude@peak6.com>
+Any questions, bug reports, suggestions for improvements etc. - please contact Justin Flude <jflude@peak6.com>

              ===============================================

     writer [-v] [-p ERROR PREFIX] [-q CHANGE-QUEUE-CAPACITY] [-r] \
-           STORAGE-FILE DELAY
+           [-T TOUCH-PERIOD] STORAGE-FILE DELAY

-    reader [-v] [-p ERROR PREFIX] [-s] STORAGE-FILE
+    reader [-v] [-O ORPHAN-TIMEOUT] [-p ERROR PREFIX] [-s] STORAGE-FILE

 These are test programs which write and read data to/from a "storage" and check whether what is read is what was written, in the correct order.